golang/go/gopls/doc/vscode.md

 ],
 ```

-See the [section on command line](user.md#command-line) arguments for more information about what these do, along with other things like `--logfile=auto` that you might want to use.
+See the section on [command line](command-line.md) arguments for more information about what these do, along with other things like `--logfile=auto` that you might want to use.

 You can disable features through the `"go.languageServerExperimentalFeatures"` section of the config.
-An example of a feature you may want to disable is `"documentLink"`, which opens Godoc links when you click on import statements in your file.
+An example of a feature you may want to disable is `"documentLink"`, which opens [`godoc.org`](https://godoc.org) links when you click on import statements in your file.

 [VSCode-Go]: https://github.com/microsoft/vscode-go